Daniel-Halls/NFACT/README.md

 Filetree option:
   -f FILE_TREE, --file_tree FILE_TREE
-                        Use this option to provide name of a predefined file tree to perform whole brain tractography. nfact_pp currently comes with a number of HCP filetrees.
-See documentation for further information.
+                        Use this option to provide name of a predefined file tree to perform whole brain tractography. nfact_pp currently comes with a number of HCP filetrees, or can accept a custom filetree (provide abosulte path) See documentation for further information.

 Tractography options:
   -s SEED [SEED ...], --seed SEED [SEED ...]